Experience Travel Group

 In short, travel throughout the year can work well, but if you are planning a luxury holiday to Laos and have flexibility, it is worth thinking about the pros and cons of each period and what is best suited to you.
 Luckily our experts are here to help, so please feel free to pick up the phone, so we can help you work out the best time for you.

 With no coastline, there are no sea beaches in Laos, but that does not mean there are no options when it comes to a relaxing end to your holiday.
-In the South, there is a range of hotels on the banks of the Mekong, including some that have their own sandy beach.
+In the South, there is a range of hotels on the banks of the Mekong, including some that have their own sandy beaches.
+This area has been dubbed the 4000 islands for its impressive beauty.
 The best time to visit these riverside hotels is during the dry season.

 Meet the Laos experts